Emil J. Frautschi Legacy Society

 When Dr. Sanchez passed away, he grew this legacy with a bequest that increased the number of students his gift impacts.
 One of the beautiful outcomes of his life of giving was seeing a full cohort of students graduate with their University degree after being selected to win the scholarship in their 8th grade year.
 Read about the continued impact here.

-Take the first step in creating your legacy, or let us know you’ve already taken this step, by contacting Maggie at firstname.lastname@example.org or 814-777-4896.
+Take the first step in creating your legacy, or let us know you’ve already taken this step, by contacting Tammy at firstname.lastname@example.org.